Command Menu

 "models": {

-// Copy pasta the standard Antigravity auth schema here so you have all the free tier models
+// Paste the Antigravity auth schema here for all the free-tier models.

-// I'm not pasting all 60 lines again, figure it out.
+// I'm not pasting all 60 lines.
+Figure it out.

 }